citp/privacy-policy-historical/z/ze/zee/zeemarathi.com.md

-> *The following text is extracted and transformed from the zeemarathi.com privacy policy that was archived on 2014-12-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141224044156id_/http%3A//www.zeemarathi.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the zeemarathi.com privacy policy that was archived on 2015-06-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150629223503id_/http%3A//www.zeemarathi.com/zee-marathi-privacy-policy) for the most accurate reproduction.*

-# Zee Marathi
+# Zee Marathi Privacy Policy - Zee Marathi Official Website: Zee Marathi Shows & Serials, Watch Full Episodes, Videos, Promos online at http://www.zeemarathi.com/

 About [www.zeemarathi.com](http://www.zeemarathi.com/)